AutumnHaunted/employee-csv/README.md

 While reading the file, the program will indicate if any records are invalid and print them to the console.
 > The following record is not a valid employee:

+After the file is read, the user will be prompted to enter a number of threads for the program to run on while inserting the read data into the database.
+> Please enter the desired number of threads (1-20):

-Each record that can be successfully read will be added to a different table in the output database:
+Each record that can be successfully read will be added to a different table in the output database one table at a time using the specified number of threads:
 - Valid records will be added to the main table.
 - Valid duplicate records will be added to their own table.
 - Records with valid formatting but invalid values will be added to their own table of "questionable" records.

-Records that are valid in format but have questionable values will be added to

 ## Technologies used
 The following technologies & libraries were used in the creation of this software: